maros/Zway-MotionTrigger/README.md

 ## extraLights

 Extra devices that should be checked.
-Trigger will not be fired when any of these devices is already turned on.
+Trigger will not be fired if any of these devices is already turned on.

 ## securitySensors